epfl-si/jahia2wp/README.md

 You can check that a new Wordpress is running on [localhost](http://localhost)

+### Create a new wordpress site in a subfolder

+Creating a WordPress site in a subfolder only requires that you set the variable WP_FOLDER in your .env file, with a relative path

+    SITE_PATH?=localhost
+    WP_FOLDER?=folder-name

+Run `make install` as above and your site will be available on [localhost/folder-name](http://localhost/folder-name)

 ### Delete wordpress site

 Onvce again, given you have been through the [usage pre-requisites](#pre-requisites), you only need to run `make clean`.
 The default values will dictate which site to delete (i.e localhost)

     .../local$ make clean
     rm -rf /srv/test/localhost
-    cleaning up user and DB
+    cleaning up user *user1* and DB *db1*

 ### phpMyAdmin (locally)